Maya Manolova: Political project

-In late 2019, following Sofia's Mayoral election, Manolova launched a political project dubbed Stand Up.BG, which she stated would not become a political party or affiliate itself to such, but would leverage political demands against Bulgaria's government.
+In late 2019, following Sofia's Mayoral election, Manolova launched a civic movement Stand Up.BG, which she stated would not become a political party or affiliate itself to such, but would leverage political demands against Bulgaria's government.
 She stated that she would not run for leadership of Bulgaria's Socialist Party, nor for President of Bulgaria, and would instead dedicate her work to her new project.
-She described the project as a "civic platform" on a national scale, which would aim to coordinate actions of individual citizens and NGOs to "fight against monopolies and overconstruction and for living wages, a fair business environment, the lessing of the administrative burden on citizens and the securing of fair elections".
+She described the project as a "civic platform" on a national scale, which would aim to coordinate actions of individual citizens and NGOs to "fight against monopolies and overconstruction and for living wages, a fair business environment, the lessening of the administrative burden on citizens and the securing of fair elections".

 After the April 2021 Bulgarian parliamentary elections, the coalition which she led, Stand up!
-Mafia, get out!, was part of the 45th Bulgarian National Assembly.
-During this National Assembly Manolova headed a parliamentary commission which revised the 11-year rule of GERB.
+Mafia, get out! (later, Stand Up.BG!
+We are coming!), was part of the 45th and 46th Bulgarian National Assembly.
+During those National Assemblies Manolova headed a parliamentary commission which revised the 11-year rule of GERB.
+Despite numerous efforts from her parliamentary group and the one of Democratic Bulgaria, they could not reach an agreement with the first political power There is Such a People to form a government.
+Manolova and the leader of Democratic Bulgaria Hristo Ivanov shared their concerns that There is Such a People's actions were dictated by the Movement for Rights and Freedoms and GERB.
+Tensions rose so much that once Manolova accused Slavi Trifonov from the parliamentary tribune of trying to persuade her to not become a candidate for mayor of Sofia back in 2019 "for something in return".
+In November 2021 there were both parliamentary and presidential elections.
+The coalition Stand Up.BG!
+We are coming! led by Manolova was the first one to support the run for re-election of the incumbent President Rumen Radev.
+He went on to win the presidential elections, but Manolova's formation could not enter parliament.
+After the coalition could not enter parliament, it dissolved itself.
+As Manolova said, they achieved their goal to take down GERB and now each of the members had to go in their path - either to the left or to the right of the political spectrum.